 Statement on slavery and human trafficking

-This statement is made in accordance with the Modern Slavery Act 2015 and sets out the way FremantleMedia Group Limited and FremantleMedia Limited (“Fremantle”, “Company” and “we”) we ensure that there is no modern slavery or human trafficking in any part of our business or supply chain.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and sets out the way FremantleMedia Group Limited and FremantleMedia Limited (“Fremantle”, “Company” and “we”) ensures that there is no modern slavery or human trafficking in any part of our business or supply chain.

-There were no specific modern slavery concerns raised across our business or our supply chain during this financial year.
+There were no specific modern slavery concerns raised across our business or our supply chain for the financial year ending 31 December 2024.

 Our Structure and Values